-To illustrate just how much difference just the Malt layout differs to the QWERTY, here is a link to a youtube video showing me transcribing audio in shorthand using the Malt layout
+To illustrate just how much the Malt layout differs from the QWERTY, here is a link to a youtube video with the typist transcribing audio in shorthand using the Malt layout

 and a typist using a Maltron keyboard, but with the QWERTY option.